Culpability

 The intent of the perpetrator can be further distinguished into direct and indirect intent.

 Example.
-He suspects that there is a large sum of money in the till before the end of the week, he wants to seize it and he knows that he will commit the crime of theft.
+He suspects that there is a large sum of money in the till before the end of the week, he wants to get hold of it and he knows that he will commit the crime of theft.

 Indirect intent: the person knows that he or she may commit a crime by his or her actions, it is not directly his or her intention, but he or she is aware of it.
-In human terms, it does not make much difference whether or not he commits the crime.
-Thus, he acts with a certain intention, which is not directly the crime in question, but it is clear that the crime will probably occur.
+Popularly speaking, it does not make much difference whether or not he commits the crime.
+Thus, he acts with some intention which is not directly the crime in question, but it is clear that the crime in question will probably occur.
 Indirect intent is considered a less intense form of culpability than direct intent.

 Example.
 Thus, in addition to negligent battery, he commits the offence of failing to render assistance, for which we would show indirect intent.

 Indirect intent differs from direct intent in that the perpetrator’s relationship to the consequence of his conduct is less clear.
-Both direct and indirect intent must be shown to the perpetrator.
+Both direct and indirect intent must be proved by the perpetrator.
 Indirect intent cannot be inferred from mere indifference to a possible consequence.

 Intent is assessed from many different components of the perpetrator’s conduct – for example, in the case of grievous bodily harm or murder, we examine the verbal component of the attack (threats), the instrument used, the manner of its use, the intensity of the blow, etc. It is the complex of these components that should lead us to a conclusion about the perpetrator’s intent, not just one of them.

-Example: in his excitement, Mr Old shouted at his girlfriend, “You crashed my car, I’m going to kill you“.
+Example: in his agitation, Mr. Old shouted at his girlfriend, “You crashed my car, I’m going to kill you”.
 Being volatile and prone to violence, he accompanied his words with a giant slap.
 Miss Young did not suffer any significant bodily harm, but she does not intend to tolerate her boyfriend’s behaviour and is considering breaking up with him.
-Although a death threat was made and violence was used, we would characterize (in light of the other circumstances) Mr. Old’s actions as rudeness, but not as a deliberate attempt at murder.
+Although a death threat was made and violence was used, we would characterise (in the light of the other circumstances) Mr Old’s actions as rudeness but not as a deliberate attempt to murder.

 Negligence